dimitrrowp/corporate-network-design/docs/project-report.md

 In addition, a separate server network is implemented:
 - Server Network (VLAN 100 – 192.168.100.0/28)

-This VLAN is used for centralized services such as servers and is not tied to a specific floor, ensuring controlled and secure access from all departments.
+This VLAN is used for centralized services such as servers and is not assigned to a specific floor, allowing controlled and secure access from all departments.

+Additionally, a dedicated management switch is introduced.
+This switch is used only for network management purposes and is connected directly to the core switches, without being part of the floor access layer.
+This separation improves security and allows centralized control of network devices.
+- Management Network (VLAN 199 - 192.168.199.0/24)

 ## Network Design